JuliaApproximation/ApproxFun.jl/README.md

 norm(f-g) # 3.4989733283850415e-15d
 ```

-Algebraic and differential operations are also implemented where possible, and most of Julia's built-in functions are overridden to accept `Fun`s:
+Algebraic and differential operations are also implemented where possible, and most of Julia's built-in functions (and special functions from [`SpecialFunctions.jl`](https://github.com/JuliaMath/SpecialFunctions.jl)) are overridden to accept `Fun`s:

 ```julia
 x = Fun()